 0.5%.
-The cumulative minimum investment in sustainable investments is 10%, out of which 9.5% may be comprised entirely of environmentally sustainable investments, entirely of socially sustainable investments or a combination of both.
+The cumulative minimum investment in sustainable investments (excluding cash and derivatives used for portfolio management techniques for the purpose of hedging, liquidity management and risk reduction) is 10%, out of which 9.5% may be comprised entirely of environmentally sustainable investments, entirely of socially sustainable investments or a combination of both.